This post is part of the complete Guide on Python for SEO

 Learn Python

-With Python, you can do almost anything: web development, machine learning, jc, automation, web scraping, use apis.
+Learning python is useful in web development, machine learning, automation, web scraping, use apis.
 To get you started, I will show you some basic concepts like doing arithmetics with Python and understanding variables, types, functions, and methods.

 But wait.